-Sumatra Mandheling Coffee, Organic
+Sumatra Mandheling Coffee

 Beans from Sumatra have always been highly prized not only because of their full flavor, but also because of their distinct appearance.
-Sumatran coffee beans, when green, are often asymmetrical in shape and have a deep aquamarine tint.
-Beginning in the 18th Century when the popularity of Sumatran coffee raised significantly, the unique shape and hue helped European merchants recognize authentic Sumatran coffee beans.
+Mandheling has low acidity, and bold highlights of dried fruit tastes.
+Green Sumatran coffee beans, are often asymmetrical in shape and have a deep aquamarine tint.
+Coffee experts would agree that their earthy, pungent, and deep character are less a byproduct of the botanical variety of the beans or the growth environment, and more so a direct result the unusual processing method.

-Sumatra Mandheling Coffees
+Sumatra Mandheling Coffee History

-Sumatra Mandheling coffee is one of the common four types of Sumatra coffee.
-While most coffee is named after the growing region, or the country, Mandheling coffee is named after the Mandheling people that traditionally farmed and processed the coffee beans.
-A WWII Japanese military man stationed in Sumatra is said to have asked a local Sumatran where his coffee originated, but the Sumatran man mistakenly thought he was being asked about his ethnicity and replied "Mandheling”.
-Later, word spread to Japan, and then the name stuck as merchants began inquiring about the purchase of Mandheling coffee from Sumatra.
-Mandheling is produced in Pandang, a small island that is part of Indonesia, close to the Sumatra coffee district, where 65% of the coffee is grown.
-Coffee trees were bought to the island in the early 19th century in an attempt to break the near monopoly on coffee beans from other parts of the world.
+Sumatran coffee from Indonesia has one of the most distinctive origins of all coffees.
+Beginning in the 18th Century, when the popularity of Sumatran coffee raised significantly, the unique shape and hue of these beans helped European merchants recognize authentic Sumatran coffee.
+While most coffee is named after the growing region or the country, Mandheling coffee is named after the Mandheling people that traditionally farmed and processed the coffee beans.
+During World War II, a Japanese military man stationed in Sumatra asked a local Sumatran where his coffee originated.
+The Sumatran man mistakenly thought he was being asked about his ethnicity and replied, "Mandheling”.
+Later, word spread to Japan of this sensational coffee, and the name stuck as merchants began inquiring about the purchase of Mandheling coffee from Sumatra.
+Mandheling is now produced in Pandang, a small island part of Indonesia, close to the Sumatra coffee district, where 65% of the coffee is grown.
+Coffee trees were bought to this island in the early 19th century in an attempt to break the near-monopoly on coffee beans held by other parts of the world.